Scrum-PSM-II questions are changed today. Download new questions.

 PDUs: 16

 This two-day Agile Scrum training utilizes an immersive learning approach which allows you to practice the Agile Scrum techniques as you learn them.
-You will create Agile teams and simulate an genuine sprint using a chosen project.
+You will create Agile teams and simulate an actual sprint using a chosen project.
 You will also conduct five scrum ceremonies while creating user stories, product backlogs, scrum boards, burn down charts, and participate in a daily meeting, demo and retrospective—all while using your chosen project as a case study for the exercises.

 Register Now